T-Troll/alienfx-tools/alienfan-tools/README.md

   - Use "Test mode" instalation method.
 - This tools utilize low-level ACPI functions access, it can provide BSOD at start if supported ACPI bus not found!
 Use with care, at you own risk!

+## How it works?
+Instead of many other fan control tools, like `SpeedFan`, `HWINFO` or `Dell Fan Control`, this tools does not use direct EC (Embed controller) access and data modification.
+My tools utilize propietary Alienware function calls inside ACPI BIOS instead (the same as AWCC).
+- It's more safe - BIOS still monitor fans and have no risk fans will be stopped at full load.
+- It's more universal - Most Alienware systems have the same interface.
+- In some cases, this is the only way - for example, Alienware m15/m17R1 does not have EC control at all.

 ## Known issues
 - ACPI driver can hang into stopping state.
 Run `alienfan-cli` without parameters to reset it.
 - Fan PRMs boost is quite fast, but if you lower boost, it took some time to slow down fans.